openenergymonitor/guide/source/applications/solar-pv.markdown

 # Solar PV

-The OpenEnergyMonitor Solar Photovoltaic (PV) monitor is a tool to help you make the most of your solar generation.

-Providing real-time and historic information on your solar generation and demand matching, helping you increase increase utilisation of your available solar power.
+The OpenEnergyMonitor Solar Photovoltaic (PV) monitor is a tool to help you make the most of your solar generation, providing real-time and historic information on your solar generation compared to home consumption, helping you increase home use of your available solar power.

-MySolar PV is a dashboard app which runs on [Emoncms](https://emoncms.org).

 ![SolarPV](/images/applications/solar-pv/my-solar-pv.jpg)